 Cat poop won’t smell like roses (some odor is normal), but it shouldn’t prompt you to run screaming from the room while holding your nose.
 If your cat’s litter box is stinking up the house, you should get in touch with your vet.

 Issues with cat poop or changes in bathroom habits can be caused by a number of issues, from illnesses to anxiety.
-Your vet can help you get to the root of the problem, but here are some common causes.
+Your vet can help you get to the root of the problem, but here are some common causes of why your cat’s poop may not be solid.

 Inflammatory Bowel Disease (IBD) is a chronic syndrome caused by irritation in the gastrointestinal tract that results in painful inflammation.
 Over time, this inflammation can turn normal tissue into fibrous scar-like tissue.
 Symptoms of IBD can include diarrhea, blood in the stool, and going to the bathroom more often than usual.